The origin of star-forming rings in S0 galaxies

 Another relatively novel aspect unveiled by recent studies of S0 galaxies is the finding that they show a duality in their physical properties \citep{Xiao+2016,mckelvie+2018,HDS+Bernardi+2020}.
 This has been put on a firm ground by the statistical analysis of the integrated optical spectra of a sample of more than $68,\!000$ present-day ($z\lesssim 0.1$) lenticulars carried out by \citeauthor{Tous+2020}~(\citeyear{Tous+2020}; hereafter \citetalias{Tous+2020}) using data from the Sloan Digital Sky Survey \citep[SDSS-III]{Ala+15}.
 The principal component analysis (PCA) of the SDSS spectra demonstrated that in the PC1--PC2 plane of the first two principal components (PCs) S0 galaxies can be grouped into two main activity classes, named the passive sequence (PS) and the active cloud (AC), separated by a slim dividing zone that constitutes the transition region (TR).
 Thus, although the majority of the local S0 population belongs to the PS, which conforms to the traditional conception of these objects as quiescent galaxies, approximately the quarter of those found in the AC may show star formation rates (SFRs) and spectral characteristics comparable to those measured in late spirals.
 This diversity of properties exhibited by S0 galaxies is an expected result in objects that follow the aforementioned multiplicity of formation channels \citep[see also][]{Welch+2003,Morganti+2006,Crocker+2011,Barway+2013,Deeley+2020}.
-Interestingly, high-resolution far-UV HST/ACS imaging of ETGs show that in S0 galaxies with strong UV excess the UV emission is frequently organized in concentric ring- or arm-like structures \citep{SR10,Sal+12}.
+Interestingly, high-resolution far-UV imaging of early-type galaxies from the Hubble Space Telescope/Advanced Camera for Surveys shows that in S0 galaxies with strong UV excess the UV emission is frequently organized in concentric ring- or arm-like structures \citep{SR10,Sal+12}.